jhnns/rewire/README.md

 This can especially be a problem if the module is not idempotent [like mongoose models](https://github.com/jhnns/rewire/issues/27).

+**Globals are imported into the module's scope at the time of rewiring**<br>
+Since rewire imports all gobals into the module's scope at the time of rewiring, property changes on the `global` object after that are not recognized anymore.
+This is a [problem when using sinon's fake timers *after* you've called `rewire()`](http://stackoverflow.com/questions/34885024/when-using-rewire-and-sinon-faketimer-order-matters/36025128).

 **Dot notation**<br>
 Although it is possible to use dot notation when calling `__set__`, it is strongly discouraged in most cases.
 For instance, writing `myModule.__set__("console.log", fn)` is effectively the same as just writing `console.log = fn`.
 It would be better to write: